oncody/civ-board-game-2010/README.md

 Movement may cause battles to occur and facedown map tiles to be revealed Move all of your figures before it passes to the next player Figures cannot move diagonally
 When discovering, flat part of triangle touches the figure that exposed it An army figure that enters a square containing a hut or village marker must immediately end its movement and is considered to be exploring the hut or village.
 Scouts cannot enter a square containing enemy figures.
 If an army enters a square containing any enemy figures, its movement immediately ends.
 If the square contains only enemy scouts, the scouts are immediately killed and the attacking player collects loot as though they had won a battle (see page 25).
 If the square contains at least one enemy army, a battle occurs (see page 23).
 If the square contains a mix of both enemy armies and scouts, a battle occurs, but if the losing side in the battle has any scouts in the square, they are killed along with the armies; loot is then collected as normal.
 Instead of the figure moving for that square of movement, the map tile is turned faceup.
 Once a figure has begun its move, it must complete its move before any other figure may move.
 A player may move several of their figures as a group if they all begin the Movement Phase in the same square.
 Doing so can offer extra strength in battle (see page 23) or allow armies to protect scouts (see page 20).
 Figures that begin in the same square are not required to move together.
 A player may move their figures through their own city centers, but they may not end any figure’s movement in their city center.
 Scouts may enter enemy city outskirts, but they cannot enter enemy city centers.
 Armies may enter enemy city outskirts.
 They may also enter an enemy city center, but doing so immediately results in an attack on the city (see page 23).
 Military bonuses and wonders abilities can be blockaded, even by a scout only, but it doesn’t send such abilities or bonus to the scouts’ owner.
 It does send the culture icons on the wonders.
 In order to engage to a battle with a stack of 2 or more armies, they must be already in the same square at the beginning of your turn.
 This means that you have to group them in this turn if you want to attack with them all in the next turn.
-Figures can move on friendly squares containing friendly buildings, wonders, great people, etc  but cannot end their movement on city centers.
+Figures can move on friendly squares containing friendly buildings, wonders, great people, etc  but cannot end their movement on city centers.Blockade: When a square in a city’s outskirts contains an enemy figure.
+The presence of the enemy figure prevents the use of that square by the city it is part of the outskirts of.

 ### Technology Research Phase
 * Certain techs (Monarchy and Gunpowder) allow a player to obsolete a wonder.
 When a wonder is obsoleted, turn its wonder card facedown, but leave its wonder marker on the map.
 The wonder’s special ability is negated and cannot be used for the rest of the game.
 However, the wonder marker still produces culture when the city it is in is devoted to the arts.
 * Turn phase 5
 * parallel
 Each player may learn one new tech by spending trade They then add their newly learned tech to their tech pyramid When a player learns a tech unlocking an upgraded building, they immediately flip over any of the corresponding basic buildings that they’ve already produced in their cities.
 Researching a tech spends all of the player’s remaining trade, no matter how much trade they had before researching.
 The only exception to this rule is for players who possess coins.
 Coins allow a player to retain 1 trade after researching for each coin the player possesses.
 Having coins never increases a player’s current trade; it only allows a player to retain trade they already have.
 A player does not need to know the tech that unlocks the basic form of a building in order to learn the tech that unlocks the upgraded form of that building.
 The Railroad technology card should have a coin icon.
 The Metal Casting technology card should not have a coin icon.
 When you research a tech that grants you a coin, you gain it immediately for the sake of paying trades for that research.